Engbenjamin/Process_Document_Instructor_Draft/README.md

 Documenting what didn't work in your projects and how you debugged can be a very valuable part of your portfolio.
 Debugging can show how a student understands the project on a deeper level beyond just an internet search of a project and can also demonstrate root cause analysis.
 Therefore, document the entirety of the process-what worked and what didn't-to impress future employers.

 ### Upload Projects and Code to GitHub To Showcase Projects
 GitHub can be a valuable place to showcase your projects and code.
 It provides a valuable supplement to your electronics engineering resume, showcasing your interests and knowledge beyond what could be shown on a resume.
-Therefore post to GitHub.

 ---
 ## Keep up with Industry Trends, Standards, Techniques, and Skills
 ### Subscribe to Club Newsletters
+Clubs like the IEEE have online newsletters.
+Newsletters cover Electronics Engineering topics such as the latest university research, product spotlights, drones, robotics, sensors, and many more.
+Newsletters also include helpful information on jobs, education, management, and the engineering workplace.
+Subscribe to the IEEE newsletter on the IEEE website and have them delivered to your email.

 ### Search Job Boards For Electronics Engineering Roles

 ---
 ## Networking to Aid in Future Job Search